 Walk c329 The Langdale Pikes and High Raise from Stonethwaite

-This highly detailed, easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Stonethwaite, is 12 miles long and will take about 7¾hrs.
-It is Graded 8 (Hard).
+This 12 mile, Grade 8 (Hard), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Stonethwaite & will take you about 7¾ hrs to complete.

 Vital Statistics: